 The decision you make about where to do your residency training is likely the most important decision of your career – or your life.
 With all the changes in medicine, and in medical education, choosing is a challenge.
 I hope this letter is a start to getting you all the information that you would need to decide whether your goals can be met by the UT Southwestern Family Medicine Residency Program.

 UT Southwestern Medical Center, one of the premier medical centers in the nation, integrates pioneering biomedical research with exceptional clinical care and education.
-Its more than 1,500 full-time faculty members – including five active Nobel Prize winners, more than any other medical school in the world – are responsible for groundbreaking medical advances and committed to translating science-driven research quickly to new clinical treatments.
-UT Southwestern physicians provide medical care in 40 specialties to nearly 92,000 hospitalized patients, oversee 1.7 million outpatient visits, and train more than 4,200 students, residents, and fellows each year.
+Its more than 1,500 faculty members – including six Nobel Prize winners, more than any other medical school in the world – are responsible for groundbreaking medical advances and committed to translating science-driven research quickly to new clinical treatments.
+UT Southwestern physicians provide medical care in 40 specialties to nearly 92,000 hospitalized patients, oversee more than 2 million outpatient visits, and train more than 4,500 students, residents, and fellows each year.

 The UT Southwestern Family Medicine Residency is unique, offering the best of both the community and university hospital settings for your learning.
 Residents train in Parkland Memorial Hospital, Children’s Medical Center, and St. Paul University Hospital as well as numerous outpatient opportunities in the community.
 In this way, the graduates learn in both the intense training environment of teaching hospitals and in the real world of the community.
 The program’s diverse faculty includes nine board-certified Family Physicians.